MattPieti/MattPieti.github.io/_projects/1platform/index.md

 This project demonstrates my ability to analyze physical system behavior using simulations and measured data within real-world constraints and validate system performance against defined requirements.
 While implemented as a control system, the emphasis of my work was on understanding system dynamics, interpreting results, and supporting engineering decisions through analysis.

+## My Contributions

+In a three-person senior capstone team, my primary contributions focused on analysis, simulation, and system validation:

+* Developed MATLAB simulations and plots to evaluate system behavior
+* Analyzed recorded position data to assess closed-loop performance
+* Assisted with defining and executing system acceptance tests
+* Contributed to system-level research and documentation

 ## Modes

 ### Mode 1: Ball balancing